pumbers/gamemanglement/content/posts/brass_review.md

 _Fun Fact: Birmingham (seriously, the original one in England, not the one in Alabama) to this day has more miles of canal than Venice, Italy._

-{{% img src="http://i.imgur.com/4BkR8Uk.jpg" caption="Image referenced from Kickstarter" href="https://www.kickstarter.com/projects/roxley/brass-an-industrial-revolution"%}}
+{{% figure src="http://i.imgur.com/4BkR8Uk.jpg" caption="Image referenced from Kickstarter" link="https://www.kickstarter.com/projects/roxley/brass-an-industrial-revolution"%}}

 ### Variations